← Back to Blog

 The information that could have predicted this financial hit was hiding in plain sight: buried in a 200+ page reserve study that most buyers never read.

 But here's the good news: you don't need to read all 200 pages.
-In this guide, you'll learn exactly how to read a reserve study in under 5 minutes by focusing on just three critical numbers.
-These metrics will tell you whether an HOA is financially healthy or headed for a special assessment—before you sign on the dotted line.
+In this guide, you'll learn exactly how to read a reserve study in under 5 minutes by focusing on just four critical metrics.
+These will tell you whether an HOA is financially healthy or headed for a special assessment—before you sign on the dotted line.

 Why Do Reserve Studies Matter When Buying a Condo?